cyverse-gis/suas-metadata/Calliope-Server/README.md

 Step 1: Launch a new Ubuntu 18.04 instance on OpenStack

+Step 2: Create `~/.ssh/authorized_keys` and import your public ssh key

+# Provisioning with Docker and iCommands

 Right now, we're using a 4-core, 32GB RAM, 60 GB root size.
 We have a 500GB external volume attached.

 Update and Upgrade